-Protection Provider is a FREE program brought to you by Health, Wellness & Prevention Services!
+Protection Provider is a FREE program brought to you by Counseling & Wellness Services!
 This service is for students living in the residence halls (If you do not live in residence halls you can pick up free condoms at our wellness office in URC 201).
 You can order condoms and other barrier devices to be delivered discreetly right to your mailbox!

 Goals of the program: